Ukulele and Arthrosis: How To Play Without Pain

 This means you don’t need to stretch your fingers as much.

-It’s a simple trick that works wonders!
+It’s a simple trick that works wonders, especially for beginners or sensitive hands.

 Read this article for more: Capo On Ukulele: 5 Simple Tricks To Sound Better!.